 Dr. Michelle Parlevliet is a practitioner and academic with over 20 years of experience working on the nexus of human rights, justice and peacebuilding.
 She has provided facilitation, training, research and technical assistance to multiple organisations and networks at grassroots and senior policymaking level in Southern and East Africa, South and South-East Asia, and Western Europe, capturing insights in academic and professional publications.
-She currently works as Assistant Professor of Conflict Resolution and Governance at the University of Amsterdam (Department of Political Science).
+She recently completed a three-year contract as Assistant Professor of Conflict Resolution and Governance at the University of Amsterdam (Department of Political Science).

 She serves on the Editorial Board of the Journal of Human Rights Practice, the International Advisory Board of the Centre on Human Rights in Conflict (University of East London), and on the practitioner board of the Violence Prevention Initiative (Graduate Institute Geneva), a research programme to construct effective measures to prevent serious human rights abuses.
 Michelle has published widely on human rights and peacebuilding; national human rights institutions; civil society engagement in conflict prevention; and transitional justice.
-She holds a PhD in Law, a MA in Political Science (both Un. of Amsterdam), and a MA in International Peace Studies (Univ. of Notre Dame).
+She holds a PhD in Law, a MA in Political Science from the University of Amsterdam, and a MA in International Peace Studies (University of Notre Dame).